saiftynet/Term-Graille/README.md

 * Turtle drawing graphics
 * Built-in drawing primitives including line and curve, circle, ellipse, polyline more on the way
-* scrolling with our without wrapping
+* scrolling with or without wrapping
 * some frame border manipulation
+* Text overlays

+This is to allow simple general purpose graphics, graphing applications, games etc from the console.

 Features to be included are colors, sprites, maps.